Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - new Audio().

+- Infinity is a number that represents positive infinity. -Infinity represents negative infinity.

+- Canvas API can be used to create graphics in games using JavaScript and <canvas></canvas>.
+CanvasRenderingContext2D API is used for drawing shapes, colors, and images on a HTML <canvas> element.
+- canvas.getContext("2d") = provides the context for where the graphics will be rendered.
+- canvas.width = positive number that represents the width of the canvas.
+- canvas.height = positive number that represents the height of the canvas.
+- canvas.fillStyle = sets the color, gradient, or pattern used to fill shapes
+- canvas.fillRect(x, y, width, height) = draws a filled rectangle on the canvas at a specified position and size.
+- canvas.clearRect(x, y, width, height)

+- requestAnimationFrame() web API, takes in a callback and is used to update the animation on the screen

+- number.toFixed(decimalPlaces) = Converts a number to a string.
+Rounds the string to a specified number of decimals.
+Default decimal places is 0.
+If the number of decimals are higher than in the number, zeros are added.

 - class X{} = class.
 - constructor(){this.properties} = constructor
 - methods in classes dont need function label
+- classObject.classMethod.bind(classObject) === classObject.classMethod()

 - Array() = array constructor
 - Array(x) = new array with size x